 Idle equipment consists of certain equipment held by the Company for use in expansion of bulk alloy parts manufacturing.
 Due to excess manufacturing capacity, the Company classified the equipment as idle equipment at December 31, 2004.
 While the equipment may be used internally to meet future capacity requirements, considering our current revenue and foreseeable production requirements, the Company does not anticipate utilizing this equipment internally in the near future.
 For these reasons, during the second quarter of 2005, the Company determined to write down the carrying value of the idle equipment held by its subsidiary, Liquidmetal Korea, to its net realizable value.
 The write-down during the quarter ended June 30, 2005 amounted to \$1,741 and is included in operating expenses as "Impairment of long lived assets" in the accompanying Consolidated Statement of Operations and Comprehensive Loss for the year ended December 31, 2005.
-Total amount of idle equipment remaining was \$193, and \$1,906 as of December 31, 2005 and 2004, respectively.
+There were no such write-downs during the three months ended March 31, 2006 and 2005.
+Total amount of idle equipment remaining was \$199, \$193, and \$1,906 as of March 31, 2006, December 31, 2005 and 2004, respectively.